PsyTeachR/ads-v1/book/appendix-a-installing-r.Rmd

 [Install base R](https://cran.rstudio.com/){target="_blank"}.
 Choose the download link for your operating system (Linux, Mac OS X, or Windows).

 If you have a Mac, install the latest release from the newest `R-x.x.x.pkg` link (or a legacy version if you have an older operating system).
-After you install R, you should also install [XQuartz](http://xquartz.macosforge.org/){target="_blank"} to be able to use some visualisation packages.
+You may also need to install [XQuartz](http://xquartz.macosforge.org/){target="_blank"} to be able to use some visualisation packages.

 If you are installing the Windows version, choose the "[base](https://cran.rstudio.com/bin/windows/base/)" subdirectory and click on the download link at the top of the page.
 After you install R, you should also install [RTools](https://cran.rstudio.com/bin/windows/Rtools/){target="_blank"}; use the "recommended" version highlighted near the top of the list.